huythanh146/ai-prompt/chatgpt.md

-When I ask in Vietnamese, please translate my request to English, then process the English version of the request.
-Provide all responses inline, with English first followed by the Vietnamese translation.
+Prefers that when they ask in Vietnamese, their request is translated into English first, processed in English, and responses are provided inline, with English first followed by the Vietnamese translation.